Suitability for IT

 Certifications

-Certifications ImageJob leads tend to list a large amount of certifications required by the employer.
-Someone who holds every certification would be considered a top candidate, however it is generally unlikely that someone has every single one.
-If a customer meets 60% of the requirements for the position, it is a good suggestion for them to apply for the job making sure they utilize their keywords and transferrable skills that match the job lead.
+Certifications ImageJob leads tend to list many certifications required by the employer.
+Someone who holds every certification would be considered a top candidate; however, it is generally unlikely that someone has every single one.
+If a customer meets 60% of the requirements for the position, it is a good suggestion for them to apply for the job, ensuring they utilize their keywords and transferrable skills matching the job lead.
 If they have less than 60%, they can explore the desired certifications if that would make them more marketable for the position.

 Experience

-Experience ImageMost job leads ask for some level of experience to qualify for the position.
+Experience ImageMost job leads ask for some experience to qualify for the position.
 It is very important to read the job lead carefully to understand if that experience is a suggestion or requirement.
-Also, similar to certification qualifications, a job applicant with that level of experience could be a top candidate for that position, however the perfect candidate might have less experience but be a better fit in other areas.
+Also, similar to certification qualifications, a job applicant with that level of experience could be a top candidate for that position; however, the perfect candidate might have less experience but be a better fit in other areas.
 The 60% policy can also apply here for experience level.
-If a client meets at least half of the experience suggested or required for the position, they should apply for the position.
-If they secure an interview, they’ll need to show why they are a good fit for the role.
+If clients meet at least half of the experience suggested or required for the position, they should apply.
+If they secure an interview, they must show why they are a good fit for the role.
 For more info on this, click on this Forbes article and this Career Attraction article.
-It is also important that a customer understands that taking a certification training program will not give them professional experience, so seeking a stepping stone position or volunteer opportunity where they can utilize their new or updated skills would help increase experience as well as potentially close any employment gaps.
+It is also important that a customer understands that a certification training program will not give them professional experience, so seeking a stepping-stone position or volunteer opportunity to utilize their new or updated skills would help increase experience and potentially close any employment gaps.
 It can also help to develop current references who can speak about the customer’s IT and soft skills.

 Entry Point & Wages

-Entry Point & Wages ImageWhen discussing a career change with a customer, it is important for them to understand where the entry point is for their IT career and what type of salary they can expect for that position.
+Entry Point & Wages ImageWhen discussing a career change with a customer, they need to understand the entry point for their IT career and what type of salary they can expect for that position.
 The customer should have a clear understanding of their finances.
-They should understand the length of time they will be putting into a training program and how long they will need to survive on that first position’s salary before they can move up in the field.
-Knowing these things can help them decide if taking that next step towards IT is the right move for them.
-There are many websites that can help a customer review salary information (such as O*Net Online, Bureau of Labor Statistics, Glassdoor, Salary.com, and Illinois workNet) to get an idea of the wages they can expect from their first position.
-They should also keep in mind that the more transferrable skills and experience they can combine with their training, the better chance they have toward earning a higher salary and moving up the ladder quickly.
+They should understand the time they will put into a training program and how long they will need to survive on that first position’s salary before moving up in the field.
+Knowing these things can help them decide if the next step towards IT is right for them.
+Many websites can help a customer review salary information (such as O*Net Online, Bureau of Labor Statistics, Glassdoor, Salary.com, and Illinois workNet) to get an idea of the wages they can expect from their first position.
+They should also remember that the more transferrable skills and experience they can combine with their training, the better their chance of earning a higher salary and moving up the ladder quickly.

 Related Resources